thomasshewanWSU/WSU_DevOps_2025/ThomasShewan_22080488/README.md

 | Latency | > 5000ms | 2 out of 3 datapoints (15 min) |
 | Throughput | < 1000 bytes/sec | 2 out of 3 datapoints (15 min) |

+## Alarm Notifications (SNS)
+All CloudWatch alarms are configured to publish notifications to an SNS topic (`AlarmNotificationTopic`).
+This enables integration with email, SMS, or other endpoints for real-time alerting.

+## Alarm Logging (DynamoDB)
+An AWS Lambda function (`AlarmLoggerLambda`) is subscribed to the SNS topic.
+When an alarm is triggered, the Lambda logs the alarm details to a DynamoDB table (`AlarmLogTable`).
+This provides a persistent record of all alarm events for auditing and troubleshooting.

+**Flow:**
+CloudWatch Alarm → SNS Topic → Lambda Logger → DynamoDB Table

 ## Project Structure
 ```
 ├── modules/
 │   └── MonitoringLambda.py              # Lambda function
+│   └── AlarmLambda.py              # Lambda function
 ├── thomas_shewan_22080488
 │   └── thomas_shewan_22080488_stack.py  # CDK infrastructure
 ├── app.py                               # CDK entry point